 It seems to me that motherhood is cool again.
 Mommyhood’s day has arrived, and it is cool as long as you have the right accessories.
 There are blogs and vlogs and articles and whole books about mom-ing (not to be confused with motherhood, which is not the same thing).
 Cool moms are in the movies, cool moms are writing blogs, cool moms are starting their own companies that sell cool mom stuff.
 Celebrities, being humans, keep reproducing, and we see and hear about their offspring when they are small.
 Somehow, without wanting to or meaning to, I have absorbed knowledge of celebrities’ kids’ names, from Lourdes and Apple and Coco down to North and Saint West.
 I don’t even want to know these names, but I do.
 Having babies and being cool and stylish and thin is in.

 Or I could blog about the cool accessories of my life: my repainted kitchen, done on a budget, the flea-market find that is now a nightstand, the grilled cauliflower we had last night that blew my mind.
 But something happens in your forties: you grow up even more.
 You no longer want to be the one raising her hand in the front row, waving it in the teacher’s face to say I know!
 I know!
 Or, in this case, I’m cool!
 I’m cool!
 Maybe it’s fatigue.
 Maybe all of our energy is devoted to the parenting itself.
 Just this week my teens have mentioned things going on in their friends’ lives: stress, cyber-bullying, sexual harassment, cheating, death of a family member, alcoholism, an eating disorder, gender-confusion, and obsessive-compulsive disorder.
 And that doesn’t even include the more subtle things we must diagnose and help with as parents: spiritual development, character development, work habits, nutrition, etc. So yeah, those years when I had four kids under the age of six were a little hard sometimes, but they were so cute, and there were answers.
 There was curious George and cherry popsicles, reading stories in a home-made fort, taking nature walks and naps in a quilt.
-When they were sad, sleep was almost always the answer (and still is–this is the one thing that doesn’t change).
-And whatever the problem was–yours or theirs–the stakes were not very high.
+When they were sad, sleep was almost always the answer, or maybe just a graham cracker.
+And whatever the problem was the stakes were not very high.

 But now are the years when we must put on armor, not to protect ourselves from our teens but to stand in front of them and jump into oncoming arrows.
 When you have success at teaching them something, or when you see the fruits of your efforts in a teenager who refuses to cheat, is kind to the friendless, a good listener, a hard worker or a healthy eater, it is a glorious thing.
 The clouds part and the sun comes through and you rip the armor off for a moment, hair blowing in the wind, and you give your mighty, barbaric yawp–or you smile a private smile and make their favorite dinner.
 But then you put the armor back on because here come the mortar shells and arrows again, and they will not relent and you must fight them, fight them, silently and without seeming to intrude.
 It is a delicate dance and you must dance, dance and never tire, never give up and never rest, except to sleep.
-When they are grown and you look back and see those cute blogs and articles about Lego-organization and outgrowing naps, you’ll be like a grizzled, used-to-be-handsome General having a look at new recruits; you’ll be Tommy Lee Jones, chuckling.
-You remember that, and it was awesome.
-And you know the road ahead is wonderful and terrible and difficult and glorious and you wouldn’t change a thing.
+When they are grown and you look back and see those cute blogs and articles about organizing Legos and outgrowing naps, you’ll be like a grizzled, used-to-be-handsome General having a look at new recruits; you’ll be Tommy Lee Jones, chuckling.
+You remember that, and it was awesome, and so simple.
+But your smile is tight and wistful, because you know the road ahead is wonderful and terrible and difficult and glorious and you wouldn’t change a thing.